DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

 You need to have IBM ODM 8.9.0 installed on your machine.
 Please refer to your company-specific instructions to have access to this product and install it on your computer.

+The following prerequisite are required:

+Operating Systems: Ubuntu Linux 14.04 / 16.04 LTS (both 64-bit), or Mac OS 10.12
+  - sw_vers
+Docker Engine: Version 17.03 or higher
+  - docker -v
+Docker-Compose: Version 1.8 or higher
+  - docker-compose -v
+Node: 6.x (note version 7 is not supported)
+  - node -v
+npm: v3.x or v5.v
+  - npm -v
+git: 2.9.x
+  - git --version
+A code editor of your choice, we recommend VSCode (https://code.visualstudio.com).

 Refer to the "Before you begin" section in https://hyperledger.github.io/composer/installing/development-tools.html to make sure you have all the pre-requisites to run HyperLedger Fabric and Composer on your machine.

-Use the following commands to make sure you have the proper environment: docker -v docker-compose -v node -v npm -v

 # 2/ Setting up HyperLedger Fabric V1.0 & Composer 0.11.0